Oracle Best Practice rule book

 As a martial art, at its core is a very powerful and effective system of combat for both defense and offense.
 What I'm saying is that at the heart of what we've chosen to participate in is inherently a potentially dangerous sport.
 Yet, it doesn't have to be.
 It's called the 'gentle art' for a reason.
 In fact, it can be one of the few martial arts that allows one to go 100% yet pull back at the last second to not injure your opponent.
 But how is that possible you ask?
 Read on . . .

 - Setting expectations

-While no of wants to get injured, of course, injuries are for the most part unavoidable given enough time.
+While no one wants to get injured, of course, injuries are, for the most part, unavoidable given enough time.
 The good news is we can all adopt these best practices AND train-condition our supporting muscles to prevent injuries.
 Yes, it is possible.
 And yes, it will improve your life overall.